 GASB Statement No. 49 requires disclosure of "obligations to address current or potential detrimental effects of existing pollution by participating in pollution remediation activities.
-GASB Statement No. 49 identifies five "obligating events" that require a government agency to disclose future outlays associated with remediation of contaminated sites.
+GASB Statement No. 49 identifies five

+"obligating events" that require a government agency to disclose future outlays associated with remediation of contaminated sites.
 Once any of the five obligating events occurs, the government agency must document the components of expected pollution remediation outlays that are reasonably estimable.
+At this time, the Port has determined that future cleanup costs associated with the site constitute the pollution remediation obligations.

 From 2007 to 2012 the Port was involved in cleaning up a property at the Prosser Airport.
 The Port has completed the cleanup and is now working with the Department of Ecology to monitor the site.
-At December 31, 2016 the Port does not believe any further action will be needed to remediate this site.
+At December 31, 2017 the Port does not believe any further action will be needed to remediate this site.

-In 2015 the Port received 759 acres of industrial land north of Horn Rapids Road in Richland from the Department of Energy.
-At the time of the transfer the Port was not aware of any hazardous materials or contamination on the property.
-However, the land is in the proximity of ongoing and planned Hanford waste cleanup projects.
-In addition, there is future cleanup of contaminated buildings that will occur in proximity to the Port's land.
-Although the Port may not bear ultimate liability for any environmental liabilities, the Port is presumptively liable as the property owner.
+In 2015 the Port received 759 acres of industrial land near Horn Rapids Road in Richland from the Department of Energy.
+At the time of the transfer the Port was not aware of any hazardous materials or contamination.
+However, the land is in the proximity of ongoing and planned waste cleanup activities.
+There is a possibility that the land could require pollution remediation.
+Although the Port may not bear ultimate liability for any contamination, the Port is presumptively liable as the property owner.